How are Mediation or Conflict Consulting different from therapy or legal advice?

 Mediation

-As an unbiased facilitator, I can hear your story without judging, and ask questions that will lead to answers that feel right to you.
-In therapy, the goal is self-awareness and understanding of past patterns and responsibility for dynamics.
-In mediation, the focus and goal is reaching agreements, by understanding options and information, and actively problem-solving to reach concrete solutions.
+As an unbiased facilitator, I can hear your story without judging, and I’ll ask questions that will lead to the answers that feel right to you.
+In therapy, often the goal is self-awareness and understanding of past patterns and responsibility for dynamics.
+In mediation, the focus and goal is reaching agreements that satisfy both parties, by understanding options and information, and actively problem-solving to reach concrete solutions.
 Mediation focuses on what you want to have happen in the future, not what happened in the past.
 It is a “get you where you want to go” approach.

-In contrast, using lawyers to resolve conflicts, while occasionally necessary, is more costly in every way and often less effective as well.
-There is generally a winning and a losing side, and little room for the parties to truly direct the outcome.
-Even when there are the very best of intentions, speaking through lawyers will be a grown-up game of Telephone, wasting time, money and patience, and creating secondary challenges because of the inevitable communication bumps when repeating information.
+In contrast, using lawyers to resolve conflicts, while sometimes necessary, is more costly in every way and can be less effective in the long term as well, as a good agreement lasts beyond the initial conflict.
+There is often a winning and a losing side, and little room for the parties to truly direct the outcome.
+Even when there are the very best of intentions, speaking through lawyers will be a grown-up game of “Telephone”, wasting time, money, and patience, and creating secondary challenges because of the inevitable communication bumps when repeating information.

 Conflict Consulting

-Conflict Consulting evolved out of my mediation work, and though different, uses a number of the same principles.
+My Conflict Consulting practice evolved out of my mediation work, and though different, uses a number of the same principles.
 I bring the same tools to help you evaluate what your options are, and we’ll still focus on problem-solving rather than assigning blame.
-Unlike mediation it will be directed primarily on what you can do to improve your situation, without needing agreement about either the facts or strategies, from the other side.
+Unlike mediation it will be directed primarily on what you can do to improve your situation, without needing participation in the process —or agreement — from anyone else involved in the conflict about either the facts or strategies.